Health Management/Clinical Assistant

 Online Health Management/Clinical Assistant Programs

-In 2018-2019, 39 schools offered a medical/health management and clinical assistant/specialist program of some type.
+In the 2019-2020 academic year, 32 schools offered some type of medical/health management and clinical assistant/specialist program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|